oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/explore-tables/explore-tables.md

 </copy>
 ~~~

+**View the CUSTOMER\_DIM table:**

-The CUSTOMER\_DIM table contains data at the City, State, Country, and Continent levels.
+This table contains customer location details such as City, State, Country, and Continent.

 ~~~SQL
 <copy>